People Meeting

 This data system will provide access to the synthesis- and AI-ready data underpinning these insights in case you want to contextualize the insights for a different group or context, or you want to adjust how studies were identified and selected or how evidence was extracted, appraised and synthesized.
 Imagine that we extract data once and conduct quality (e.g., risk-of-bias) assessments once, and use the data many times (and thereby avoid the extraordinary duplication happening in evidence synthesis every day).

 We hope to come to agreement on and to begin implementing an agreement on an open data system sometime between April and June.
 We need the core elements of a workable system in place by September, by which time 11 sectoral hubs and two regional hubs will be dependent on it.
 We then need to continue to add elements quickly and in an initial priority order to be set by the sectoral and regional hubs.
-In the absence of an open data system, we will continue to waste time and money and will (likely irrevocably) cede evidence synthesis to AI companies that do not get the balance right between rigour and speed.
+In the absence of an open data system, we will continue to waste time and money and will (likely irrevocably) cede evidence synthesis to tech solutions that do not get the balance right between rigour and speed.

 We can learn from history: UK train-company owners spent much of the 1800s battling over, coming to agreement on, and slowly implementing an agreement on standardizing train track gauges.
 When incompatible track widths met, goods and passengers had to be moved from one train to the next, which wasted a great deal of time and money.
 We can and must do better with our open data system.
 We need to be able to share and reusing synthesis data much more efficiently.